forrtproject/forrtproject.github.io/content/about/about/about.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.

 title = "About us"
 subtitle = "*In pursuit of the best conceivable educational practices in higher education*"